Online Harms: Online Sexual Violence

 Online sexual violence is unsolicited and unwanted sexual actions and behaviours directed towards youth online, and it is increasing in frequency and intensity.

-Over the past year, Cybertip.ca has seen a 37% in the overall online victimization of children.Go to footnote 1 Offenders are intensifying control tactics, increasing the use of humiliation, and utilizing multiple accounts to target youth.
+Over the past year, Cybertip.ca witnessed a 31% increase in the overall online victimization of children.Go to footnote 1 Offenders are intensifying control tactics, increasing the use of humiliation, and utilizing multiple accounts to target youth.

 One of the most concerning trends is that in a lot of cases youth are not telling anyone what is going on.
 Many fear being victim-blamed, are worried about letting the adults in their life down, or just don’t know who to turn to for help.